lauraamy/p8_deploying_model_cloud/README.md

 # Overview

 An AgriTech start-up, called "Fruits!", seeks to offer innovative solutions for harvesting fruits.
-The start-up would first like to make itself known by providing the general public with a mobile application that would allow users to take a picture of a fruit and obtain information on this fruit.
+The start-up would like to make itself known by providing the general public with a mobile application that would allow users to take a picture of a fruit and obtain information on this fruit.

-The goal of this project is to build a first version of the necessary Big Data architecture for the development of the mobile application.
+The goal of this project is to build a first version of the necessary Big Data architecture for the development of Fruits!'s mobile application.

 There are two main objectives.
 In a Big Data environment on AWS: